nurkiewicz/nurkiewicz.com/docs/_posts/2020-06-16-asmjs-and-webassembly.md

 ---

 <a class="spreaker-player" href="https://www.spreaker.com/episode/31066486" data-resource="episode_id=31066486" data-width="100%" data-height="350px" data-theme="dark" data-playlist="show" data-playlist-continuous="true" data-autoplay="false" data-live-autoplay="false" data-chapters-image="true" data-episode-image-position="left" data-hide-logo="false" data-hide-likes="false" data-hide-comments="false" data-hide-sharing="false" data-hide-download="true">Listen to #5 asm.js and WebAssembly.</a>

+asm.js and WebAssembly are two technologies used to run native code in the browser with great performance.
+They can be used to run game engines and complex computation on the client

 # More resources: